marianjosephjeffrey/security-mcp/README.md

 # security-mcp

-An MCP server that gives Claude security intelligence tools.
+An MCP server that gives MCP Client security intelligence tools.
 Starting small with one tool — `lookup_cve` — and designed to grow.

 ## What it does (so far)